MONO-1223/AURAK-CENG432-EmbeddedSystemDesignLab/Lab 03 - Switch and LED Interfacing/README.md

 To build circuits, we’ll use a solderless breadboard, also referred to as a protoboard.
 The holes in the protoboard are internally connected in a systematic manner, as shown in this [figure](Photos/breadboard.jpg).
 The long rows of of 50 holes along the outer sides of the protoboard are electrically connected.
 Some protoboards like the one in the figure have four long rows (two on each side), while others have just two long rows (one on each side).
 We refer to the long rows as power buses.
 If the protoboard has only two long rows (one on each side), we will connect one row to +3.3V and another row to the ground.
 If the protoboard has two long rows on each side, then two rows will be ground, one row will be +3.3V and the last row will be +5V (from VBUS).
 LEDs (Light Emitting Diodes) emit light when an electric current flows through them, but they have polarity, meaning the current must travel from the anode to the cathode for the LED to function.
 The anode is typically marked with an "A" or a "+" and is the longer lead, while the cathode is marked with a "K" or a "-" and is the shorter lead.
 If an LED is connected backward, it will not be damaged, but it simply will not light up.

 We can see in the demo above that when the switch was unpressed, the red LED was always on and when the switch got pressed the red LED started toggling on and off.
 This was also reflected accurately on the oscilloscope where the pink channel was connected to the switch and the yellow channel was connected to the resistor (rather than the LED because measuring across the resistor provides a clearer representation of the voltage changes at the microcontroller's output pin, avoiding potential inaccuracies caused by the LED's forward voltage drop).
 The [330Ω](Photos/resistor-color-code.png) resistor before the LED in this circuit serves as a current-limiting resistor to prevent excessive current from flowing through the LED.
 Without it, the LED could draw too much current, potentially causing overheating and permanent damage.
 Additionally, the microcontroller’s GPIO pin (PE0 in this case) has a current sourcing/sinking limit, and exceeding this limit could lead to overheating or even permanent damage to the pin.
 The resistor also helps maintain a consistent LED brightness, improving its lifespan.
 The 330Ω value is chosen based on Ohm’s Law, ensuring the current remains within a safe range.
+For a clearer view of the connection, check this [schema](Photos/fritzing.png)

 A problem we encountered during testing our system was one where the LED blinked even when the switch wasn’t pressed and was affected by hand movements near the circuit.
 This was caused by a combination of loose connections and a potential issue with the Tiva board itself.
 Initially, the problem occurred because the wires were not fully inserted into the breadboard or the Tiva C microcontroller, resulting in intermittent connections.
 This could lead to floating inputs, where the microcontroller pin is configured as an input but isn't connected to a defined voltage level (either high when pressed or low when unpressed).
 A floating input is highly susceptible to electromagnetic interference and can randomly pick up noise from the surrounding environment, including electrical signals or the capacitance of a human hand.
 As a result, the microcontroller might misinterpret the input as an erratic high or low signal, causing unpredictable behavior such as the LED blinking unexpectedly.
 After ensuring the wires were properly connected, the problem persisted, which pointed to the possibility of a malfunction with the Tiva board.
 Changing the board resolved the issue, confirming that the original board had an internal fault, such as a defective GPIO pin, improper grounding, or another hardware-related problem causing the erratic behavior.
 We addressed the issue by making sure all wires were fully inserted into both the breadboard and the microcontroller, ensuring stable connections.
 Additionally, when the Tiva board was swapped, the problem stopped, confirming that the original board was faulty.